taharachedi/Bank_Extension1/README.md

    - **Withdraw**: Withdraw funds from a client’s account, ensuring that the balance is sufficient.
 Withdrawals are recorded in the transaction history.

 3. **File Management**:
-   - Client data and transaction histories are stored in `Client.txt`, using delimiters for easy parsing.
+   - Client data are stored in `Client.txt`, using delimiters for easy parsing.
    - Efficient file handling ensures data is accurately read, written, and updated in the text file.

 4. **Menu Navigation**:
-   - The menu offers easy navigation between operations, including options to add clients, perform transactions, view transaction history, and exit the program.
+   - The menu offers easy navigation between operations, including options to add clients, perform transactions and exit the program.
    - Users can also return to previous menus at any point.

 ---